artyom/merge-docker-save/README.md

 ## Known limits

-Only supports `docker save` output for single image, i.e. `docker save alpine:latest` works, but `docker save alpine` doesn't, since it contains output for multiple images.
+Command only supports `docker save` output for a single image, i.e. piping `docker save alpine:latest` works, but `docker save alpine` may not if it outputs multiple images.